azer7777/Project-09/README.md

 # LitReview

-LitReview is a web application that allows users to create, review, and interact with posts and reviews related to various topics.
-Users can follow each other, create posts, write reviews, and engage in discussions.
+LitReview is a web application that allows users to request reviews of books or articles, by creating a ticket, read reviews of books or articles, publish reviews of books or articles.
+Users can follow each other.

 ## Features

 - User registration and authentication
-- Create, edit, and delete posts
+- Create, edit, and delete tickets
-- Write and edit reviews for posts
+- Write and edit reviews for tickets
-- Follow other users and see their posts and reviews in the feed
+- Follow and unfollow other users and see their posts in the feed
-- View posts and reviews from followed users and own posts and reviews in the feed
+- View posts from followed users and own posts and reviews in the Feed and Posts
 - Block and unblock followers
 - Responsive and modern user interface